 Base Salaries.
-The current annual base salaries for the current executive officers of Western Digital Corporation (the "Company") who were named in the Summary Compensation Table in the Company's Proxy Statement that was filed with the Securities and Exchange Commission in connection with the Company's 2008 Annual Meeting of Stockholders (the "Named Executive Officers") are as follows:
+The annual base salaries as of the year ended July 2, 2010 for the current executive officers of Western Digital Corporation (the "Company") who will be named in the Summary Compensation Table in the Company's Proxy Statement that will be filed with the Securities and Exchange Commission in connection with the Company's 2010 Annual Meeting of Stockholders (the "Named Executive Officers") are as follows:

-Named Executive Officer Title Current Base Salary John F. Coyne President and Chief Executive Officer \$600,000 Timothy M. Leyden Executive Vice President and Chief Financial Officer \$412,500 Raymond M. Bukaty Senior Vice President, Administration, General Counsel and Secretary \$348,500 Hossein Moghadam Senior Vice President, Chief Technology Officer \$348,500
+( urrent Named Executive Officer Title Ba se Salary John F. Coyne President and Chief Executive Officer \$ 900,000 Timothy M. Leyden Executive Vice President and Chief Financial Officer \$ 550,000 Martin W. Finkbeiner Executive Vice President, Operations \$ 450,000 Raymond M. Bukaty Senior Vice President, Administration, General Counsel and Secretary \$ 410,000

 Semi-Annual Bonuses.
 Under the Company's Incentive Compensation Plan (the "ICP"), the Named Executive Officers are also eligible to receive semi-annual cash bonus awards that are determined based on the Company's achievement of performance goals pre-established by the Compensation Committee (the "Committee") of the Company's Board of Directors as well as other discretionary factors.
-On February 4, 2009, the Committee established the performance goals for the cash bonus awards payable for the six-month period beginning December 27, 2008 and ending July 3, 2009.
-Specifically, the Committee selected earnings per share as the financial performance goal and established specific earnings per share goals to correspond to specific achievement percentages ranging between 0% and 200%.
+The ICP, including the performance goals established by the Committee for the second half of fiscal 2010, are further described in the Company's current report on form 8-K filed with the Securities and Exchange Commission on February 5, 2010, which is incorporated herein by reference.